adamtindale/adamtindale.github.io/_posts/2024-04-17-FortiSwitch_SNMP.md

 end
 ```

-You're done - add the device from your NMS.
+Assuming you have reachability, the FortiSwitch should now reply to the SNMP poll or walk.

-Assuming you have reachability, the FortiSwitch should now reply to the SNMP poll or a walk.
+Add the FortiSwitch from your NMS, and you're done!